Can You Be Convicted of Theft Without Evidence?

 2. Understanding Theft

 Theft is generally defined as the unlawful taking of someone else’s property with the intent to permanently deprive them of it.
-It’s like reaching into someone else’s bag and deciding their favorite sweater would look way better on you.
-Not cool, right?
+This act is unacceptable; for example, it’s akin to reaching into someone else’s bag and claiming their favorite sweater for yourself.
+Such behavior is not only inappropriate but also illegal.

 2.1 Different Types of Theft